PromptForSegCXR: Prompt-Driven Multi-Organ and Multi-Disease Segmentation in Chest X-rays using a Multi-stage Fusion Mechanism: Experimental Settings

-The success of a deep learning model depends heavily on the careful design and execution of the experimental setup.
-In this section, we outline the various steps taken to prepare, train, and evaluate our segmentation model.
-This involves addressing data imbalances, employing robust cross-validation techniques, tuning hyperparameters for optimal performance, selecting appropriate evaluation metrics, and leveraging computational resources effectively.
-Each component of the setup was crucial in ensuring the model’s reliability, efficiency, and accuracy.
+The success of a deep learning model depends heavily on the careful design and execution of its experimental setup.
+This section outlines the procedures used to prepare, train, and evaluate the proposed segmentation model.
+These include strategies to mitigate class imbalance, ensure robust validation, tune hyperparameters, define evaluation metrics, and leverage computational resources efficiently.
+Each component of this setup was essential in ensuring the model’s reliability, efficiency, and accuracy.